olepbr/it1901/mememedb/README.md

 The goal `jacoco:check` runs as part of this goal.
 * `jacoco:check` - Checks that the code coverage metrics are being met.
 * `jacoco:report` - Generates test coverage report to `target/site/jacoco`.
-* `javafx:run -f fxui/pom.xml` - Run the javafx app.
 * `javadoc:aggregate` - Generate javadocs for the project
+* `exec:java -Dexec.arguments="local"` - Runs the app using a local database for persistence
+* `exec:java -Dexec.arguments="rest"` - Runs the app using a restserver for persistence